The Evolution Of A Farmhouse Breakfast Area

 I shared when I came up with a kitchen and table linens storage solution, when I added a large printable above the bench (you can download a 9×11 copy of the printable HERE), when I made some changes to the gallery wall for fall, when I replaced the gallery wall with diy rustic industrial shelves and most recently was when I shared my Farmhouse Christmas Kitchen with you.
 But I wanted to come back today to take a closer look with all of the Christmas decorations removed and with the whole area pretty much back to normal.

-And BTW – you can read all about the diy projects that I did for this space and get the tutorials HERE.
+And BTW – you can read all about the fun DIY projects that I did for this space and get the tutorials HERE.

-The first new addition to the breakfast area is an amazing new light fixture.
-Have you ever added something to a room and then realized that it was just what the room needed?
-That was the case for me when this rustic/industrial beauty was installed.
+The first new addition to the farmhouse breakfast area is an amazing new light fixture.
+Have you ever added something to a room and then realized that it was just what the space needed?
+That was the case for me when this rustic/industrial beauty of a light that was installed.
 Oh, how I love it!

 Here’s a closeup of the fixture.
 Did I mention all of the rope goodness that’s going on?
 What you can’t see in this photo is that rope is also wrapped around each of the lamp arms.
 Swoon.
 And the nailheads?
 I die.